BEM naming convention

 and the relative html would be:

-Rule number 3: Modifiers #
+Rule number 3: Modifiers

 You will obviously have variants of an item.
 These are the Modifiers (the M in BEM).
 For example, classes for a default, a small and a large avatar would be named like follows:

-Bonus rule: Javascript #
+Bonus rule: Javascript

 For elements that work with Javascript, just add a special "js" class which you'll only use for Javascript tricks, without attaching any style to it:

-<div class="item -js-cool-trick">
+<div class="item -js-cool-trick"> </div> |

-That's it!
-It's really easy, just a few simple rules make your code more readable and maintainable.
-Check out Harry Roberts presentation for lots of additional info and tips.
+That’s it!
+It’s really easy, just a few simple rules make your code more readable and maintainable.
+Check out Harry Roberts’ presentation for lots of additional info and tips.

-Photo by Lee Roylland on Unsplash
+Photo by Lee Roylland